w3c/manifest/PULL_REQUEST_TEMPLATE.md

   changes normative sections without changing behavior)
 * [ ] Is a "chore" (metadata, formatting, fixing warnings, etc).

-The following tasks have been completed:

-* [ ] Confirmed there are no new ReSpec errors/warnings.

 Implementation commitment (delete if not making normative changes):

 * [ ] Safari (link to issue)